 Looking for ways to start a discussion about value-based health care and how it impacts retirement planning?
 Try these conversation starters:

 - How could the social determinants that are part of value-based health care potentially impact your retirement lifestyle?

-- If more services like advance care planning, fall risk assessments, or chronic care management were covered by health insurance, how could that impact your out-of-pocket health care spending?
+- If more services like advance care planning, fall risk assessments, or chronic care management were covered by health insurance, how could that affect your out-of-pocket health care spending?